Wildlife

 With the Aiguilles Rouges nature reserve stretching over the south of the valley, there’s lots of wildlife in Chamonix, and you’ll often see animals when out walking or climbing, especially on the southern side.
-Of the larger ones, you’re most likely to see Ibex, as they’re not very shy at all, and often seen on or above the paths.
+Of the larger ones, you’re most likely to see Ibex, as they’re not at all shy, and often seen on or above the paths.

 The most famous are the marmots, endlessly engaging and often heard whistling.
 Their thick fur is perfectly coloured to camouflage them against the granite, but you can often catch them sunbathing on rocks.
 Good places for marmots are the Plan de l’Aiguille — walk from the midstation of the Midi downwards towards Lac Bleu for about a hundred metres.
 You’ll see a series of small bowls in the terrain — this area has a big colony of marmots.
 If you want to be sure of seeing them, the Merlet Animal Park has a colony in their lovely reserve.